embedded-robotics/path-rag/README.md

 <p align="center">
     <img src="images/path-rag.png" width="90%"> <br>

-  *Accurate diagnosis and prognosis assisted by pathology im- ages are essential for cancer treatment selection and planning.
-Despite the recent trend of adopting deep-learning approaches for analyzing com- plex pathology images, they fall short as they often overlook the domain- expert understanding of tissue structure and cell composition.
-In this work, we focus on a challenging Open-ended Pathology VQA (PathVQA- Open) task and propose a novel framework named Path-RAG, which leverages HistoCartography to retrieve relevant domain knowledge from pathology images and significantly improves performance on PathVQA- Open.
+  *Accurate diagnosis and prognosis assisted by pathology images are essential for cancer treatment selection and planning.
+Despite the recent trend of adopting deep-learning approaches for analyzing complex pathology images, they fall short as they often overlook the domain-expert understanding of tissue structure and cell composition.
+In this work, we focus on a challenging Open-ended Pathology VQA (PathVQA-Open) task and propose a novel framework named Path-RAG, which leverages HistoCartography to retrieve relevant domain knowledge from pathology images and significantly improves performance on PathVQA-Open.
 Admitting the complexity of pathology image analysis, Path-RAG adopts a human-centered AI approach by retrieving domain knowledge using HistoCartography to select the relevant patches from pathology images.
-Our experiments suggest that domain-guidance can significantly boost the accuracy of LLaVa-Med from 38% to 47%, especially with a surprising gain of 28% for H&E-stained pathology images.
-All our rele- vant codes will be open-sourced.*
+Our experiments suggest that domain guidance can significantly boost the accuracy of LLaVA-Med from 38\% to 47\%, with a notable gain of 28\% for H\&E-stained pathology images in the PathVQA-Open dataset.
+For longer-form question and answer pairs, our model consistently achieves significant improvements of 32.5\% in ARCH-Open PubMed and 30.6\% in ARCH-Open Books on H\&E images.*
 </p>

+## Path-RAG Implementation

 ### 1. Clone this repository and navigate to path-rag folder